NVIDIA/hpc-container-maker/docs/building_blocks.md

 local build context.
 The default value is empty.
 If this is defined, the source in the local build context will be used rather than downloading the source from the web.

+- __ldconfig__: Boolean flag to specify whether the FFTW library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the FFTW library directory.
+The default value is False.

 - __mpi__: Boolean flag to specify whether to build with MPI support enabled.
 The default is False.